TS000/lighthouse-developer-portal/docs/catalog-entry.md

 - Strings of length at least 1, and at most 63
 - Must consist of sequences of `[a-z0-9A-Z]` possibly separated by one of `[-_.]`

+### namespace [optional]

+Namespaces are optional but highly recommended, especially if you will be generating TechDocs.
+The namespace field must match the team-name field passed to the techdocs-webhook GitHub action.

-Namespaces can also be used, see [Backstage documentation](https://backstage.io/docs/features/software-catalog/descriptor-format#namespace-optional) for more information.
+See [Backstage documentation](https://backstage.io/docs/features/software-catalog/descriptor-format#namespace-optional) for more information.

 ### title [optional]